 Word of the Day: Zinnwaldite

 Fun fact about me: In detest coffee; smell, taste, everything.

-- Thanks for sharing. @Katecurran3Kate 3 days ago
+- @Katecurran3Kate Thanks @Katecurran3Kate 1 week ago

 My short story anthologies